Elias-Arbash/PCBVision/README.md

 ### Usage

-For detailed code instructions, please refer to the code documentations.
+For detailed code instructions, please refer to the code documentation.
 More information about the methodology and experiments can be found in the paper [here](https://arxiv.org/abs/2401.06528).

 ## Data Access